f5devcentral/volterra-workshop-10x/docs/class2/module1/lab2/lab2.rst

 Lab 2 - Allow HTTP Methods, File Types and Geolocalisation
 ##########################################################

-In this lab, we will create 3 more rules in the Service Policy:
+In this lab, we will create 3 more rules:

 * Allow only GET and POST HTTP Methods
 * Disallow some file types (exe, bat ...)